terracorra/BroadcastPlugin/README.md

 # BroadcastPlugin
-SCP : Secret Laboratory Plugin the makes Broadcasts when Something happens.
+SCP : Secret Laboratory Plugin the show messages when Something happens.

 # How to use
 **Step 1:** Download **BroadcastPlugin.dll** from [here](https://github.com/terracorra/BroadcastPlugin/releases)